filetrust/Glasswall-Security-Policies/policies/Policy27.md

 Refer to Information Security Policy Guide.

-Acquired file - a file purchased, downloaded or sent from an extrnal source.
+Acquired file - a file purchased, downloaded or sent from an external source.
 It includes customer supplied data files.

 Rendered
 Glasswall Solutions Ltd.